 A paper return is handled by dozens of people – postal processing, mail clerks, letter opening, paper organizing, return scanning, the person who reviews and approves information and possibly many others.
 The list goes on and on.
 There are a lot opportunities for identity theft with a paper return.

-A customer can also securely pay online using our ePay or DORPay system.
+A customer can also securely pay online using our DORPay system.